Build conferencing add-ons

-The procedure to build a Google Workspace Add-on that provides Google Calendar third-party conferencing solutions is essentially the same as the procedure for building Google Workspace Add-ons, with a few additional steps (shown in bold below):
+The procedure to build a Google Workspace add-on that provides Calendar third-party conferencing solutions is the same as the procedure for building add-ons, with a few additional steps (shown in bold below):

-1. Choose an add-on project owner and collaborators.
+1. Choose an add-ons project owner and collaborators.

 3. Design your add-on appearance and behavior.